RNA, local moves on plane trees, and transpositions on tableaux: Maps on tableaux corresponding to simple transpositions

 \section{Maps on tableaux corresponding to simple transpositions}

 In this section we describe a set of involutions on the set of standard Young tableaux of shape $(n,n)$ that are indexed by simple reflections.
 Our maps are inspired by a well-known $S_n$-action from classical representation theory that gives all irreducible representations of the symmetric group.
 Our maps do not generate a group action, as we show in Remark \ref{remark: not group action}.
 However because they are involutions, our maps induce a graph whose vertices are the set of standard Young tableaux of shape $(n,n)$ and whose edges correspond to the image under each map.
 We define this graph in this section.
-In subsequent sections we study combinatorial properties of the graph, prove that these maps agree with operations on planar trees from combinatorial biology, and discuss how to modify our maps analogously to changing Lie types.
+In subsequent sections we study combinatorial properties of the graph, prove that these maps agree with operations on plane trees from combinatorial biology, and discuss how to change the Lie type of our maps.

 To begin we recall the definition of Young tableaux and sketch their relationship to the representation theory of the symmetric group $S_n$.